Let's start with one of the most basic questions – do you want to be a barrister or a solicitor?

-This encroachment hasn’t been an utter disaster for the Bar, although solicitor advocates are handling a lot more of the most straightforward cases.
+This encroachment hasn’t been an utter disaster for the Bar, although solicitor advocates are handling more of the most straightforward cases.
 When it comes to more complicated and lengthy matters, barristers are usually still briefed to do the advocacy, not least because this is often the most cost-effective way of managing a case.
 As a point of interest, solicitor advocates do not wear the wig and gown and are referred to as ‘my friend’ rather than ‘my learned friend’.
-The Bar's professional body is the Bar Council, and it is regulated by the Bar Standards Board.
+The Bar's professional body is the Bar Council, and it is regulated by the Bar Standards Board (BSB).

 Solicitors value barristers’ detailed knowledge of the litigation process and their ability to assess and advise on the merits and demerits of a case.
 A solicitor will pay good money for ‘counsel’s opinion’.
 Certainly, in the area of commercial law a barrister must understand the client’s perspective and use their legal knowledge to develop solutions that make business or common sense as well as legal sense.
 If you think a career as a barrister will allow you to rise above the rigours and scraping of modern-day capitalism, think again.

 To enter practice, law grads need to complete the Bar Professional Training Course (BPTC) before starting a much sought-after year of ‘pupillage’.

 The competition to become a barrister is truly fierce.
 The main difficulty is that there are many more aspiring barristers than can possibly achieve a career at the Bar.
 If you want to know more, take a look at the final section of this book, where we provide details on the recruitment process, practice areas, terminology and the difficulties that aspiring barristers may encounter.
 The Chambers Reports give invaluable insight into the lives of pupils and junior barristers at some of the best sets.